HP 9000: Series 500

 The Series 500s were based on the HP FOCUS microprocessor.
 They began as the HP 9020, HP 9030, and HP 9040.
 They were later renamed the HP Series 500 Model 20, 30, and 40 shortly after introduction, and later renamed again as the HP 9000 Model 520, 530 and 540.
-The 520 was a complete workstation with built-in keyboard, display, 5.25-inch floppy disk, and optional thermal printer and 5 MB hard disk.
+The 520 was a complete workstation with built-in keyboard, display, 5.25-inch floppy disk, and optional thermal printer and 10 MB hard disk.
 The 520 could run BASIC or HP-UX and there were three different models based on the displays attached (two color and one monochrome).
 The 530 was a rackmount version of the Series 500, could only run HP-UX, and used a serial interface console.
 The 540 was a 530 mounted inside a cabinet, similar to the disk drives offered then and included a serial multiplexer (MUX).
 Later models of the Series 500s were the 550 and 560, which had a completely different chassis and could be connected to graphics processors.
-The processors in the original Series 500s ran at 20 MHz, and could reach a benchmark speed of 1 million instructions per second (MIPS), equivalent to a VAX-11/780, then a common benchmark standard.
+The processors in the original Series 500s ran at 18 MHz, and could reach a benchmark speed of 1 million instructions per second (MIPS), equivalent to a VAX-11/780, then a common benchmark standard.
 They could be networked together and with 200 and 300 series using the Shared Resource Manager (SRM).
+Maximum memory was 10MB.
+A total of 3 Focus processors could be installed in a single machine.

 Because of their performance, the US government placed the 500 series on its export restricted list.
 The computers were only permitted to be sold in Western Europe, Canada, Australia, and New Zealand, with any other country needing written approval.